ue22-p20/web-intro/notebooks/30-js-intro.md

 <!-- #endregion -->
 in this further example :

-* we create two visible elements
+* we create two visible elements:
   a button, and a graphic area `<svg>`
 * the page runs a cyclic task
   that adds a random point